George Anastasopoulos: Professional Activity

-Since 2015, Anastasopoulos is associated with the International Accreditation Service (IAS) as Vice President of Global Development and Compliance.
-IAS is a nonprofit, public-benefit corporation that has been providing accreditation services since 1975.
-IAS accredits a wide range of companies and organizations, worldwide, including governmental entities, commercial businesses, and professional associations.
+Since 2024, Anastasopoulos is the Technical and International Business Development Manager of Perry Johnson Laboratory Accreditation, Inc. (PJLA), a third-party Accreditation Body based in Michigan, United States.

-Anastasopoulos is also the General Secretary of IPC, the International Personnel Certification Association.
+Anastasopoulos is the General Secretary of IPC, the International Personnel Certification Association.
 IPC was established in 1995, as a global association of Personnel Certification Bodies with the objective to represent and promote the interests of its members.
 Previously, he has also served as the Chairperson of IPC.

+He is the Founder and Chairman, the Conformity Assessment Society (CAS), an international, non-profit US based association uniting professionals and organizations involved in testing, inspection, certification, accreditation and standardization.
+Founded on the principles of competence,.

+From 2015 to 2024, Anastasopoulos was associated with the International Accreditation Service (IAS) in many managerial positions up to Senior Vice President.

 Anastasopoulos served as General Secretary of Communications of the Ministry of Transportation and Communications (2007–2009) and as General Secretary of Industry of the Ministry of Development (2009) for the Hellenic Government under prime Minister Kostas Karamanlis.

 From 2006 to 2007 he served at the Bonn-Germany based, Accreditation Panel of the United Nations Kyoto Protocol system UNFCCC/CDM.
 Under the Clean Development Mechanism, emission-reduction projects in developing countries can earn certified emission reduction credits.
 These saleable credits can be used by industrialized countries to meet a part of their emission reduction targets under the Kyoto Protocol.

-As a member of International Organization for Standardization (ISO), he has contributed in developing many international standards, including ISO 9001, ISO/IEC 17024 and ISO/IEC 17025. he also contributed to a series of technical committees such as ISO/TMBG, ASTM/E36, IPC, ISO/TC176 and ISO/CASCO.
-He is also participating in the international organizations of Accreditation Bodies IAF and ILAC.
+As a member of International Organization for Standardization (ISO) technical committees, he has contributed in developing many international standards, including ISO 9001, ISO/IEC 17024 and ISO/IEC 17025.
+He also contributed to a series of technical committees such as ISO/TMBG, ASTM/E36, IPC, ISO/TC176 and ISO/CASCO.
+He is also participating in international organizations of Accreditation Bodies IAF and ILAC.

 In addition to the above, he has also involved in the following professional activities: